 The faculty brings a diversity of training and depth of experience.
 Professors are passionate about engaging their students and challenging them to be professional, well-rounded educators.
 They prioritize the integration of faith and learning in classroom and the importance of field experiences.
-Professors bring experience from the National Outdoor Leadership School, Outward Bound, American Mountain Guides Association, the National Park Service, U.S. Forest Service, the North American Association for Environmental Education, Christian Adventure Association, Association for Experiential Education, Christian Camping International, Christian Camp and Conference Association, the American Canoe Association and the Wilderness Education Association, the National Association for Interpretation and remain current through active memberships.
+Professors bring experience from the National Outdoor Leadership School, Outward Bound, American Mountain Guides Association, the National Park Service, U.S. Forest Service, the North American Association for Environmental Education, Christian Adventure Association, Association for Experiential Education, Christian Camping International, Christian Camp and Conference Association, the National Association for Interpretation and remain current through active memberships.
 Students can expect their Outdoor Education professors to be beside them, guiding them and challenging them to reach their full potential both inside and outside the classroom.